GriceTurrble/django-bootstrap-template/README.md

 ### The `MyBaseModel` abstract model

-Your new project's `core` directory contains [abstract models][4], utility methods, and other "common" objects you may use elsewhere in your site.
+Your new project's `core` directory contains [abstract models], utility methods, and other "common" objects you may use elsewhere in your site.
 Think of it as a root directory for custom Django objects.

 A single abstract model, `MyBaseModel`, is currently available.
 This includes a custom QuerySet used as its model manager, `MyBaseQuerySet`.
 You may subclass `MyBaseModel` for each model in your application, instead of the standard `models.Model`: